ro-berto/build/recipes/README.md

-# scripts/slave
+# recipes

-This directory contains scripts which run on buildbot 'slave' machines.
-The primary form of these scripts is in [recipes][1], which live in the `recipes` and `recipe_modules` folders.
+This directory contains scripts which run on LUCI builders.
+These scripts take the form of [recipes][1], a command-execution DSL.
+The recipes in this repo live in the `recipes` and `recipe_modules` subdirectories.

 [1]: https://chromium.googlesource.com/infra/luci/recipes-py